 Forms can be found through the links:

-IT unit provide technical support to students in issues related to emails, software used in modules or in final year project.
-To request IT support please fill the form in this link using you GCET email username.
+IT unit provides technical support to students in issues related to emails, software used in modules or in final year project.
+To request IT support please fill the form in this link using GCET email username.
 Or send a direct email to IT@gcet.edu.om.

 Issues related to SRS and UWE login can be raised to the Admissions and Registration Office.